-Visit http://indigenousheroes.ca/ and go to the Advanced Air Educational Interactivity.
-Display the Advanced Air Educational Interactivity and move through the activity until you get to the beaded medallion digital interactivity.
+Visit http://indigenousheroes.ca/ and go to the AIR activity.
+Display the AIR educational activity on a smartboard and move through the activity until you get to the beaded medallion digital interactivity.
 As a class, or individually/in small groups, students interact with the digital platform.
 If possible, arrange students in a circle or U-shape when they are sharing their thoughts and/or quotes and summaries.